Blog / WuKong Sharings / Chinese Culture / 12 Chinese Zodiac Animals – The Animals of Chinese Calendar

 Chinese zodiac animals

 The cycle of the Chinese zodiac starts/ends with the Chinese New Year, which falls in January/February.
-Each year in this 12-year cycle is linked to an animal sign, and each animal is believed to have unique characteristics.
+Each animal sign links to a year in this 12-year cycle, and people believe each animal has unique characteristics.
 For instance, 2024 is the Dragon’s year, beginning on February 10th, 2024, and ending on January 29th, 2025, while 2023 was the Rabbit’s year, from January 22nd, 2023, to February 9th, 2024.
-It’s a common belief in Chinese culture that a person’s zodiac sign, determined by their birth year, greatly influences their personality, horoscope, and romantic compatibility.
+It’s a common belief in Chinese culture that a person’s zodiac animal sign, determined by their birth year, greatly influences their personality, horoscope, and romantic compatibility.

-This guide will help you learn more about the Chinese zodiac, including how to find your zodiac sign and understand your Chinese horoscope.
+This guide will help you learn more about the zodiac animals, including how to find your zodiac sign and understand your Chinese horoscope.

 What is My Chinese Zodiac Sign?